-I have an ethical concern about widespread and largely unregulated individual gun ownership.
+I also have an ethical concern about widespread and largely unregulated individual gun ownership.
 Guns possess a troubling combination of lethal power and ease of use.
-They are quite literally designed to maim or kill with precision and proficiency.
+They are quite specifically designed to maim or kill with precision and proficiency (I really struggle with denials of this important point).
 Any such device should therefore be heavily regulated for obvious reasons.
-Given the fact that so very few people hunt for their own food, I see no ethical reason for gun ownership to be a right.
+Given the fact that so very few people hunt for their own food, I see no ethical reason for gun ownership to be a constitutional right.

-Some might respond that guns are needed for individual self-defense.
+Some might respond that guns are needed for individual or private self-defense, which, even though it is not explicitly mentioned in the Constitution, is widely understood to be a fundamental right.
 I affirm that individuals have the right to defend themselves, and I affirm that guns can be useful for this end.
-But the second point doesn’t necessarily follow the first.
-That an individual has the right to self-defense doesn’t mean he has the right to any and all equipment that might be useful for this purpose.
+But it doesn’t necessarily follow that, on account of affirming a right to self-defense, people should therefore have access to guns.
+That individuals have the right to self-defense doesn’t mean they have the right to any and all equipment that might be useful for this purpose.
 In no way does reducing access to guns undermine one’s right or ability to defend oneself.
 It merely limits what tools might be available for this end.

 I willingly acknowledge that drastically fewer privately owned guns wouldn’t make people less prone to violence.
 However, the easy availability of firearms certainly impacts the scale and lethality of any such potential violence.

 I affirm that some individuals should be able to legally own and acquire certain types of guns.
-I stop short of thinking this should be a right.
-Individual gun ownership is a privilege, much like owning a car, which means access to gun ownership can be regulated, limited, and even denied for reasons of public interest or concern.
+I stop short of thinking this should be a constitutional right.
+Individual gun ownership is a privilege, much like owning just about any other commodity, which means access to gun ownership can be regulated, limited, and even denied for reasons of public interest.